eminmtas/aligned_layer_tendermint/README.md

 Cosmos SDK provides an Application Module interface to facilitate the composition of modules to form a functional unified application.
 Custom modules are defined in the [x](https://github.com/lambdaclass/lambchain/blob/main/x/) directory.

 A module can define message services for handling transactions.
 These services are defined in a [protobuf file](https://github.com/lambdaclass/lambchain/blob/main/proto/lambchain/lambchain/tx.proto).
-The methods are then implemented in a [message server](https://github.com/lambdaclass/lambchain/blob/main/x/lambchain/keeper/msg_server.go), whish is then registered in the main application.
+The methods are then implemented in a [message server](https://github.com/lambdaclass/lambchain/blob/main/x/lambchain/keeper/msg_server.go), which is registered in the main application.

 A module usually defines a [keeper](https://github.com/lambdaclass/lambchain/blob/main/x/lambchain/keeper/keeper.go) which encapsulates the sub-state of each module, tipically through a key-value store.
 A reference to the keeper is stored in the message server to be accesed by the handlers.